 Let’s raise a glass and give a heart-felt salute to Bert Cooper, may he rest in peace.
-He went on to that big ring in the sky earlier this year, leaving us far too soon, at the age of only 53, a victim of the scourge that is pancreatic cancer.
+He went on to that big ring in the sky in 2019, leaving us far too soon, at the age of only 53, a victim of the scourge that is pancreatic cancer.
 But thanks to his thrilling wars with a host of excellent heavyweights, the fight game will never forget him.
 He was, by all accounts, a wayward and wandering soul, erratic and searching, lacking the focus and discipline to take his gifts to the next level.
 But what excitement he gave to those who love a good, old fashioned heavyweight slugfest.

-They called him “Smokin’ Bert Cooper” because he came from the fight city of Philadelphia and was trained by no less a legend of boxing than heavyweight champion Smokin’ Joe Frazier.
+They called him “Smokin’ Bert Cooper” because he came from the fight city of Philadelphia and was trained for a while by no less a legend of boxing than heavyweight champion Smokin’ Joe Frazier.
 And like Frazier, Bert knew only one way to box: drive forward and look for the knockout.
 No he didn’t have a Hall of Fame career, and yet there’s something wholly admirable about this tough, carefree battler who retired with a record of 38-25, a journeyman who had an incredible journey, who partied as hard as he fought, who faced a long list of talented contenders and champions, including Riddick Bowe, Mike Weaver, Ray Mercer, Michael Moorer and, yes, Evander Holyfield.

 Part of what makes Cooper hard not to like is the fact he was something less than a totally committed athlete.
-Us regular guys can relate to a man who loves a good fight, but at the same time isn’t enamoured with all the self-denial required to excel in boxing.
+Us regular guys can relate to a man who loves a good fight, but at the same time isn’t enamored with all the self-denial required to excel in boxing.
 Reportedly the Frazier-Cooper partnership dissolved primarily because Bert just could not resist a good party.
-At any given time there was a more than reasonable chance you’d find Bert enjoying himself in a crowd of fun-lovin’ people with a cold brew and likely some other contraband substances.
+At any given time there was a more than reasonable chance you’d find Bert enjoying himself in a crowd of fun-lovin’ people with a cold brew and likely one or two other contraband substances.
 More than once Bert’s penchant for partying led to trouble with the law and a stint in rehab.

 Some of course judge Bert harshly for quitting after the second round in his fight with George Foreman in 1989, as if any of us would have the guts to do differently given the circumstances.
 Not only was Cooper going up against a genuine heavyweight legend with dynamite in both fists, but the former cruiserweight was also dealing with a forty pound weight disadvantage.
 Cooper tested positive for cocaine after that bout and at the time it appeared there was no reason at all to take “Smokin’ Bert” seriously ever again.
 Everyone just shook their heads at the lack of discipline and the waste of so much natural talent and figured Cooper was all done.

-Bert turned the Foreman debacle into a fun story, which may or may not be true, but which, again, only enamoured the man to many.
+Bert turned the Foreman debacle into a fun story, which may or may not be true, but which, again, only endeared the man to some.
 According to Bert a pair of identical twin prostitutes propositioned him not long before his date with Big George and he ended up on a wild bender of non-stop partying that lasted several days.
 “I was set-up,” he declared.
 God love ya, Bert, but if the story’s true, all you had to do was say “No.”

 But it seems saying no just wasn’t in Cooper’s make-up.
 Lucky for us, because a boxer less reckless and more shrewd and serious about his career might have said “No” when he was offered the chance to fight for the world title on just a few days’ notice, in the champion’s home city no less.
 Evander Holyfield had been in training for a huge money clash against Mike Tyson, but the fight had to be cancelled once “Iron Mike” found himself facing a rape charge.
 Top contender Francesco Damiani was the fill-in, the match having been moved to Atlanta, but the Italian suffered a foot injury in training.
 So Cooper got the call and the chance to be a substitute for the substitute in Holyfield’s big homecoming bout.